-Kyle Bozentko, Executive Director — Kyle brings a decade of political strategy and public policy experience to directing the Jefferson Center.
+Kyle Bozentko, Executive Director — Kyle brings over a decade of civic engagement, public policy, and political organizing experience to oversee the strategic and organizational development of the Jefferson Center.
 He received his BA in Political Science and Religious Studies from Hamline University in Saint Paul and his Masters of Theological Studies from the Boston University School of Theology with an emphasis on sociology of religion and politics.
-His research interests include public opinion research, health and economic policy, and social movements.
+Kyle also serves on the Board of Directors of the International Association of Public Participation USA, the Coalition on Recovery Investment, and on the MNsure Health Industry Advisory Committee.

 Larry Pennings, Associate Director — With more than a decade of experience designing deliberative processes, Larry optimizes our engagement strategies to help participants think critically about the information they receive in order to generate well-reasoned conclusions.
 He trains and supervises moderators and oversees the complex details involved in managing our engagement events.
 Larry also manages general operations.